-Mrs. Carletti was my Trigonometry teacher in my senior year in high school.
-It didn’t take long for both of us to discover I was in over my head when it came to Trig.
+Mrs. Carletti was my Trigonometry teacher my senior year in high school.
+It didn’t take long for BOTH of us to discover I was WAY in over my head when it came to Trig.

-She asked me to stay after class one day and said, “Look, I know you’re struggling.
+Mrs. Carletti asked me to stay after class one day and said, “Look, Tony, I know you’re struggling.
 So, I’m going to make you a deal.
 Keep doing your best and don’t give me any trouble in class and I’m going to pass you with a C-.
-But, I’ll call in a couple of favors.
+BUT, I’ll call in a couple of favors.
 Deal?”

 I gladly say, “Deal!”